Landmark2023grp25/practice1/README.md

 # practice1
 # practice1
 # add to practice
-# do not work your manager will deal with you
+# do not work your manager will deal with you.